Classifying spaces of finite groups of tame representation type: algebras and quasi-isomorphisms A∞ algebras and quasi-isomorphisms

 The map $m_1$ is therefore a differential.
-The map $m_2$ is not necessarily associative, but it is a derivation with respect to $m_1$, and induces an associative product on $H_*\fa$.
-The map $m_3$ induces the Massey triple product on $H_*\fa$. \end{remark}
+The map $m_2$ is not necessarily associative, but it satisfies the Leibniz rule, making $m_1$ a derivation with respect to $m_2$.
+Furthermore, $m_2$ induces an associative product on $H_*\fa$.
+If $m_1=0$, so that $\fa=H_*\fa$, then $m_3$ can be regarded as a Massey triple product on $\fa$. \end{remark}

-\begin{example} A DG algebra (differential graded algebra) $\fa$ can be regarded as an $A_\infty$ algebra with $m_1$ the differential, $m_2$ the product, and $m_i=0$ for $i>2$. \end{example}
+\begin{example} A DG algebra (differential graded algebra) $\fa$ can be regarded as an $A_\infty$ algebra with $m_1$ the differential, $m_2$ the product, and $m_i=0$ for $i>2$.
+The identities~\eqref{eq:Ainfty} are easy to verify in this case.
+The identities for $n=1$ and $2$ say that $m_1$ is a differential obeying the Leibniz rule.
+The right hand side for $n=3$ is zero, so the equation says that $m_2$ is associative.
+For $n\ge 4$, the equation says that $0=0$. \end{example}

-A morphism of $A_\infty$ algebras $f\colon \fa \to \fa'$ consists of graded maps $f_n \colon \fa^{\otimes n} \to \fa'$ of degree $n-1$ satisfying
+A \emph{morphism} of $A_\infty$ algebras $f\colon \fa \to \fa'$ consists of graded maps $f_n \colon \fa^{\otimes n} \to \fa'$ of degree $n-1$ satisfying